pirl-unc/tricking_nextflow_cache/README.md

   }
 ```

-In this block, we are taking the channel containing the intermediate file we want to delete (the 1 Gb file), `join`ing it to the channel containing the output file we generated (`file_stats`).
-Note that we are joining them on the 0th element which is the `samp` variable.
-While less relevant to our minimal example, we want to ensure that the intermediate file we're seeking to delete and the corresponding output file are _linked_ by a sample-level identifier.
+In this block, we are taking the channel containing the intermediate file we want to delete (the 1 Gb file), `join`ing it to the channel containing the eventual endpoint file (`file_stats`).
+Note we are joining them on the 0th element which is the `samp` variable.
+We want to ensure that the intermediate file we're deleting and the corresponding output file are _linked_ by a sample-level identifier.
 Once we have the joined tuple, we `flatten()` it and `filter{}` each element for the intermediate file suffix we are seeking to delete (`_file$` in this case).
 We then pass this new tuple of deletable intermediates to `clean_work_files()` assuming `params.delete_intermediates` is true.

-Note: Be as specific as possible with your `filter{}` regex string!!!
+***Note: Be as specific as possible with your `filter{}` regex string!!!***

 # Limitations and Pitfalls
-I ran into several hurdles when implementing these strategies into our workflows.
-I've attempted to describe them below in hopes it will help others avoid them.
+I encountered several hurdles when implementing this strategy into our workflows.
+I've described them below so others can avoid them.
 Please let me know of any other examples the community encounters and I'll include them.

 ### Limits workflow expansion

 This intermediate file deletion strategy, in its current form, should really only be applied to workflows that are well-established end-to-end.
-Deletion of intermediate files _can_ result in prevention of workflow expansion.
+Deletion of intermediate files _will_ result in prevention of workflow expansion.
 For example, consider a scenario in which you have alignment files and are performing variant calling with subsequent BAM cleanup:

 ```
 process align {